 and other brands for over a thousand years.
 (The oldest stock I’ve ever seen for sale dated back to the mid 1600s, though

-despite that it was priced more in line with its century-only peers at around $100 per fluid ounce.)
+despite its age it was priced more in line with its century-only brethren at around $100 per fluid ounce.)

-The red wines of Châteaux Lafleur, Le Pin, and Pétrus figure
+The red Bordeaux wines of Châteaux Lafleur, Le Pin, and Pétrus figure

 prominently on most short lists of the world’s most exalted.
 Château

 Pétrus was served at Queen Elizabeth’s wedding in 1947 and

 became a favorite of the Kennedy White House.
 I’m tracking the price of

 1982 Pétrus Pomerol on my graph because it was a particularly good year and

 because there’s enough of it around to assure a sturdy market.

 $282 per troy ounce approximates

 The willingness of prospective customers to part with that kind of cash for something a